briabartsch/ExerciseHRCode/README.md

     FALSE.

-Below, is an example of the entire code, including the “devtools” and “ExerciseHRCode” installations. *Note: This example is for running the code on a Mac.
-If you are using a Windows, you will need to replace the “*/*” slash in the output_folder line with the following two slashes:
+Below, is an example of the entire code, including the “devtools” and “ExerciseHRCode” installations. *Note: You can also specify the filepath for the output folder using the following approach (example): output_folder = file.path(“C:”,“Users”,“briabartsch”,“Desktop”,“HR_Data”)*
-“*\\*”.
-DO NOT change the slash in “briabartsch/ExerciseHRCode”.*

 ![](images/Code%20to%20run.jpg)